 - 1 16 oz jar pepperoncino peppers, drained, stemmed, and seeded

-- 1 tbsp Italian seasoning (see Recipe Note #1)
+- 1 tablespoon Italian seasoning (see Recipe Note #1)

 For the sandwiches